 - Has had sex with anyone who falls into one of the categories listed above or is uncertain about their sexual partner's risk behaviors

 Different types of tests may be used for HIV screening:

-- HIV antibody testing—all HIV antibody tests used in the U.S. detect HIV-1, and some tests have been developed that can also detect HIV-2.
-(HIV-1 is the most common type found in the United States, while HIV-2 has a higher prevalence in parts of Africa.)
+- HIV antibody testing—all HIV antibody tests used in the U.S. detect HIV-1 and some tests have been developed that can also detect HIV-2.
+These tests are available as blood tests or tests of oral fluid.

 - Verify a positive with a second HIV antibody test that differentiates between HIV-1 and HIV-2;

 - If results between the first and second test do not agree, then the next test to perform is an HIV-1 RNA test (nucleic acid amplification test, NAAT).
 If the HIV-1 RNA is positive, then the test is considered positive.

 New HIV screening algorithm.
 Courtesy of James Faix, MD